A Computer-Assisted Proof of the Optimal Density Bound for Pinwheel Covering: Introduction

-be at least $1$, because $D (A)$ is the average amount of workforce per day that can possibly be provided by the $k$ agents altogether.
-This is not a sufficient condition: we can easily see that $(2, 3, 5)$ is unschedulable, though $\frac 1 2 + \frac 1 3 + \frac 1 5 \geq 1$.
-In fact, these three agents cannot even keep performing the task for just eight days: no matter which of the eight days the third (period-$5$) agent covers, there will be some four consecutive days left, which cannot be covered by the first two agents.
-This argument can be applied recursively, showing that for every $k$, the instance
+be at least $1$, because $\density (A)$ is the amount of workforce per day that the $k$ agents can provide.
+This condition is not sufficient: $(2, 3, 5)$ is unschedulable, though $\frac 1 2 + \frac 1 3 + \frac 1 5 \geq 1$.
+In fact, these three agents cannot even keep performing the task for just eight days: whichever of the eight days the period-$5$ agent covers, there are some four consecutive days left, which cannot be covered by the other two agents.
+This argument can be applied recursively, so that for every $k$, the instance $(2 ^{i - 1} + 1) _{i \in [k]}$ is unschedulable, even for $2 ^k$ days \cite[Theorem 17]{KS20}.
+The density of this instance approaches